While savings accounts may seem like a safe place to keep your hard-earned cash, low interest rates mean it's not always the best option

 “The key point about investing rather than just saving cash is that we can benefit from diversification,” says Nersen.

 Historically, money invested in a wide range of asset classes – known as multi-asset investment – has beaten inflation and outperformed cash.
-Research by Royal London found that £1,000 placed in an average savings account a decade ago would be worth just £900 in real terms today.
-In contrast, £1,000 invested in a multi-asset fund would be worth £1,500 today, even after inflation.
+Research by Royal London found that £1,000 placed in an average savings account a decade ago would be worth just £900 (in real terms) 10 years later.
+In contrast, £1,000 invested in a multi-asset fund would be worth £1,500, even after inflation.

 “The irony is that saving may be more risky than investing in a global multi-asset fund if it doesn't protect the real value of your assets in the long run,” says Nersen.
 Royal London estimates that cash ISA holders have missed out on nearly £100bn in tax-free gains that they could have made over the past decade by investing in a multi-asset fund.